Danish man charged after five killed in bow and arrow attack in Norway

 “The man who carried out the act has been arrested by the police, and there is no active search for more people.
 Based on the information we have, there is one person behind this,” Police Chief Oeyving Aas said.

 In a statement, police said the man charged is a 37-year-old Danish citizen who lives in Kongsberg.
 No other details have been released.
+They also said that additional weapons, other than a bow and arrow, were used.

 The police chief confirmed there was a confrontation with the suspect when he tried to run away before he was arrested.